redbooth/ssmp/README.md

 Stupid-Simple Messaging Protocol
 ================================

-SSMP, aka the Stupid-Simple Messaging Protocol is an application-level protocol for 1:1 and 1:many messaging which aims to be a lightweight alternative to open messaging protocols such as XMPP or STOMP.
+This document describes the Stupid-Simple Messaging Protocol, an application-level protocol for 1:1 and 1:many messaging which aims to be a lightweight alternative to open messaging protocols such as XMPP or STOMP.

 Key design goals:
   - Text-based, for easy debugging